phthinh/soric_project/README.md

   -  Install and integrate the caravel system
   -  Build the Sky130 PDK

 - Run tests on Soric.
-Notes that Soric including two cores of which functions are verified with more comprehensive tests on other repos.
+Notes that Soric includes two cores of which functions are verified with more comprehensive tests on other repos.
 For example, the ibex core and crypto core are tested in lowrisc ibex [2], and crypto-ibex-test [3].
-Here are the tests for the integration of Soric into caravel user project.
+Here are the tests for the integration of Soric into the caravel user project.

-  - To test memory access from the caravel systems to the Soric's srams at RTL level
+  - To test memory access from the caravel systems to the Soric's srams

+  at RTL level

   ```sh
   make -C verilog/dv/soric_mem_test